cjneely10/cjneely10.github.io/_pages/about.md

   - /about.html
 ---

-*“Whether we are based on carbon or on silicon makes no fundamental difference; we should each be treated with appropriate respect.”*
+*“Whether we are based on carbon or on silicon makes no fundamental difference; we should each be treated with appropriate respect.” - Arthur C. Clarke*
 ------
 For most of my life, I was very uninterested in technology.
 I never imagined that I would grow such a huge interest in computers and programming.